duqtools/duqtools/docs/command-line-interface.md

     duqtools create --help

-For information on how to configure duqtools via `duqtools.yaml`, check out the [configuration page](./config/index.md).
+For information on how to configure duqtools via `duqtools.yaml`, check out the [usage page](./usage.md).

 ::: mkdocs-click
     :module: duqtools.cli